-Evaluation criteria Maximum score Project addresses goals of the AGRI Livestock Investment Grant Applicant clearly articulates how the project helps start, improve, or expand livestock operations in the state of Minnesota Yes or No New farmer or generational transition Farmer has been the principal operator for 10 years or less (5 pts) Project meaningfully contributes to a generational transition (5 pts) Applicant has not previously received an AGRI Livestock Investment Grant (5 pts) 15 Project impact Applicant clearly explains how the project will have a meaningful impact on their farm 10 Farm safety and accessibility improvements • Project addresses farm safety or accessibility needs of the farmer or employees 10 Environmental impact or responding to a natural disaster Project addresses major environmental benefits or corrects compliance issues with feedlot regulations Project repairs damage caused by a natural disaster or will make the farm more resilient to changes in climate and severe weather 10 Diversity, equity, and inclusion Applicant is an emerging farmer or historically underserved communities are reflected in the operation's priorities.
-Emerging farmers includes women; veterans; persons with disabilities; American Indian or Alaskan Natives; members of a community of color; young farmers; and farmers who are lesbian, gay, bisexual, transgender, queer, intersex, or asexual (LGBTQIA+).
-Applicant has plans to produce and sell product in an alternative market, including Halal or Kosher 10 Technology improvements and robotic dairy milking equipment • Project adequately describes technology updates that will improve efficiency for the operation (5 pts) • Project includes robotic dairy milking equipment (5 pts) 10 Market demand for animal welfare Project helps protect or expand market access by responding to demand for animal welfare by improving conditions for livestock or contributing to better animal handling 5 Farm management plan and programs • Project contributes to the implementation or continuation of a farm management plan or program 5 Project readiness, budget, economic outcomes Applicant: Includes a budget that clearly details project costs (5 pts) Details how their proposed project will improve profitability and efficiency (5 pts) Includes a plan for paying for the project, including the portions not reimbursed by this grant (5 pts) Clearly explains the importance this grant to completing the project (5 pts) Demonstrates adequate planning and includes a work plan and timeline for their project (5 pts) 25 Total 100
+Evaluation criteria Maximum score Project addresses goals of the AGRI Livestock Investment Grant Applicant clearly articulates how the project helps start, improve, or expand livestock operations in the state of Minnesota.
+Yes or No Project impactApplicant clearly explains how the project will have a meaningful impact on their farm.
+10 New farmer or generational transition • Farmer has been the principal operator for 10 years or less (5 pts). • Project contributes to an active generational transition (5 pts). • Applicant has not previously received an AGRI Livestock Investment Grant (5 pts).
+15 Farm safety and accessibility improvements • Project addresses farm safety or accessibility needs of the farmer or employees.
+10 Environmental impact or responding to a natural disaster Project addresses major environmental benefits or corrects compliance issues with feedlot regulations.
+Project repairs damage caused by a natural disaster or will make the farm more resilient to changes in climate and severe weather.
+10 Technology improvements and robotic dairy milking equipment Project adequately describes technology updates that will improve efficiency for the operation (5 pts).
+Project includes robotic dairy milking equipment (5 pts).
+10 Alternative markets Applicant has plans to produce and sell product and the project will help the applicant sell in an alternative market, including halal or kosher.
+5 Market demand for animal welfare Project helps protect or expand market access by responding to demand for animal welfare by improving conditions for livestock or contributing to better animal handling.
+5 Farm management plan and programs • Project contributes to the implementation or continuation of a farm management plan or program.
+5 Project readiness, budget, economic outcomes Applicant: Includes a budget that clearly details project costs (5 pts).
+Details how their proposed project will improve profitability and efficiency (5 pts).
+Includes a plan for paying for the project, including the portions not reimbursed by this grant (5 pts).
+Clearly explains the importance of this grant to completing the project (5 pts).
+Applicant demonstrates adequate planning, including quotes.
+(5 pts).
+Applicant includes a work plan for their project that is realistic (5 pts).
+30 Total 100